10 Essential Student Loan Tips

 9. Pay Extra When Possible

-Making additional payments towards the principal can dramatically reduce total interest.
+Making additional payments towards principal can dramatically reduce total interest.
 For example, on a $30,000 loan at 6% over 10 years, paying an extra $50/month saves $2,847 in interest and cuts 1.5 years off repayment.
-Try our debt repayment calculator to see how different payment strategies affect your loans.
+You can also switch to biweekly payments to make the equivalent of 13 monthly payments per year automatically.
+Also try our debt repayment calculator to see how different payment strategies affect all your loans.

 10. Refinancing & Consolidation